Chapter 2. Installation

 Red Hat Software Collections is distributed as a collection of RPM packages that can be installed, updated, and uninstalled by using the standard package management tools included in Red Hat Enterprise Linux.
 Note that a valid subscription is required to install Red Hat Software Collections on your system.
 For detailed instructions on how to associate your system with an appropriate subscription and get access to Red Hat Software Collections, see Section 2.1, “Getting Access to Red Hat Software Collections”.

-Use of Red Hat Software Collections 3.2 requires the removal of any earlier pre-release versions, including Beta releases.
-If you have installed any previous version of Red Hat Software Collections 3.2, uninstall it from your system and install the new version as described in the Section 2.3, “Uninstalling Red Hat Software Collections” and Section 2.2.1, “Installing Individual Software Collections” sections.
+Use of Red Hat Software Collections 3.6 requires the removal of any earlier pre-release versions.
+If you have installed any previous version of Red Hat Software Collections 2.1 component, uninstall it from your system and install the new version as described in the Section 2.3, “Uninstalling Red Hat Software Collections” and Section 2.2.1, “Installing Individual Software Collections” sections.

 The in-place upgrade from Red Hat Enterprise Linux 6 to Red Hat Enterprise Linux 7 is not supported by Red Hat Software Collections.
 As a consequence, the installed Software Collections might not work correctly after the upgrade.
 If you want to upgrade from Red Hat Enterprise Linux 6 to Red Hat Enterprise Linux 7, it is strongly recommended to remove all Red Hat Software Collections packages, perform the in-place upgrade, update the Red Hat Software Collections repository, and install the Software Collections packages again.
 It is advisable to back up all data before upgrading.